benjymous/annotations/sandman/sandman.34.md

 	Margaret Hamilton:  Played the Wicked Witch of the West in the movie version of _The Wizard of Oz_.
        	Panel 5-6:  George should be enjoined from speaking except with Thessaly's permission; see page 16 panel 1.
-This is handwaved away in the next issue.
+This is hand waved away in the next issue.

 Contributors include: